We invite you to participate in our two major events each year.

 The U1200, U800, and U400 winners receive cash and trophies for first place and medals for second and third place.

-Players may also register as four-member teams and the winning team receives medals and cash.
+Players may also register as teams and the winning team receives medals and cash.
 Each team member plays in the section relative to their USCF rating.
+Team members' scores are combined for a composite score and the top 4 members receive prizes.

 The tournament is named for the state park where it is held.